garden-io/garden/docs/reference/commands.md

 ### garden get deploys

-**Outputs all or specified deploy actions.**
+**Lists the deploy actions defined in your project.**

-Outputs all or specified deploy actions.
+Lists all or specified deploy actions.
 Use with --output=json and jq to extract specific fields.

 Examples: